wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Issue:** There is a rare occurrence in the OM5P Radios that causes the second Ethernet port (the one farthest from the power plug) to not communicate.

-**Workaround:** Utlize a network switch such as the tp-link switch available from `FIRST Choice <https://firstchoicebyandymark.com/fc-cn-9024>`__ or the `brainboxes SW-005 <https://www.brainboxes.com/product/industrial-ethernet-switches/fast-ethernet/sw-005>`__ and plug all ethernet devices into the network switch and then plug the switch into the radio's first Ethernet port.
+**Workaround:** Generally, power cycling the radio will restablish communication with the second port.
+Alternately, utilize a network switch such as the tp-link switch available from `FIRST Choice <https://firstchoicebyandymark.com/fc-cn-9024>`__ or the `brainboxes SW-005 <https://www.brainboxes.com/product/industrial-ethernet-switches/fast-ethernet/sw-005>`__ and plug all ethernet devices into the network switch and then plug the switch into the radio's first Ethernet port.
+This also allows easier tethering while at competition.

 Driver Station Reporting No Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^